vectordotdev/vector/lib/vrl/DESIGN.md

 - If a problem needs to be solved in multiple steps, consider adding single-purpose functions for each individual step.

-- If useability or readability is hurt by composition, favor single-purpose functions.
+- If usability or readability is hurt by composition, favor single-purpose functions.

 #### Naming